AI-Testers-pl/playwright-multiagent-demo/PROMPT.md

 - Do not add Polish text to source files, tests, prompts, reports, or comments.
 - Do not use test.only, test.skip, ts-ignore, ts-nocheck, or any.
 - Keep tests pointed at the configured APP_BASE_URL, not hardcoded localhost.
+- Run only the focused tests for your assigned workflow slice.
+Do not run the complete UI suite, the full test suite, or `npm run test:ui`; the supervising agent owns that final verification.
 - Return only: changed files, tests run, result, risks, and any shared files touched.

 Agent 1: LLM workflow